HarrisonLL/Housing_Price_App/README.md

   would be done manually to prevent website blocking.
 To automate this part, an ideal solution would be using Cron Job.
   After monthly scraping, do the following command to sync database and the app will show the updates right after.
 - For data security purpose, I remove the scraping part from the git repo.
-- The app is intended for individual user to monitor their local housing price, not intended for business use whatsoever.
-Therefore, user does not need to login the app.
+- The app is intended for individual user to have an insight of their local housing price to make wise investment decisions, not intended for business use whatsoever.
+Therefore, I do not add user log in functionalities.
 - Current supported City: Princeton, NJ.
 NYC,NJ, Seattle,WA